Alphabetical Plant Listing

 Is Reblooming guaranteed?

 • Rebloom can also depend on your cultural conditions.
-While worth the extra effort, reblooming irises take a little more care than the once bloomers.
-They like a little more fertilizer and water since they need an extra boost to flower again (you don't want to let them go dormant).
-You should fertilize them in early spring and again after spring bloom.
+While worth the extra effort, reblooming irises take a little more care than the once-bloomers.
+They like a little more fertilizer and water since they need an extra boost to flower again (you don’t want to let them go dormant).
+You should fertilize them in early spring and again after spring blooms.
 Use a fertilizer with a fairly low Nitrogen content, such as 5-10-5, mixed 50/50 with superphosphate (0-45-0).
-Water your irises at least once every other week if the rainfall hasn't been sufficient, so they don't dry out completely.
+Water your irises at least once every other week if the rainfall is insufficient so they don’t dry out completely.

 Tips: